Christ-Mind-Teachings/cmi-gatsby/src/sources/en/wom/tjl/chap12.md

 Again, I say unto you,<br/>
 trust - together with your unceasing willingness -<br/>
-is all that you need bring to ourWork together.
+is all that you need bring to our Work together.

 It shall come to pass that, one day,<br/>
 all will realize this is all that is ever needed<br/>